ivmai/bdwgc/docs/porting.md

 If neither thread support, nor tracing of dynamic library data is required, these are often the only changes you will need to make.

-The `gcconfig.h` file consists of three sections:
+The `include/private/gcconfig.h` file consists of three sections:

   1. A section that defines GC-internal macros that identify the architecture (e.g. `IA64` or `I386`) and operating system (e.g. `LINUX` or `MSWIN32`).